mcc-prior-art/mcc-layer/README.md

 The core doctrine is stable:

 > Intent is not authority.
+> Memory is not authority.
 > Execution requires a verified decision.
 > No verified decision — no execution.
 > Fail closed by default.

-Changes affecting doctrine, authority model, runtime law, or fail-closed posture are treated as architecture-level revisions.
+Changes affecting doctrine, authority model, runtime law, memory-authority boundary, or fail-closed posture are treated as architecture-level revisions.

 ---